 Shop Online for Charity - Look Good, Feel Good

-Empowering Women and Girls through Education
+Empowering Women and Girls Through Education - Wonder Foundation

-Your donation goes to the Wonder Foundation.
-Their mission is to empower women, girls and their communities through access to quality education, so that they can transform their lives and exit poverty for good.
+Wonder's mission is to empower women, girls and their communities through access to quality education, so that they can transform their lives and exit poverty for good.

 Wonder works with local partners, in the UK and around the globe, towards a future where women and girls are able to make informed life choices.
+A small example of Wonder's incredible work around the world is below.

 The Tewa Training Centre in Kenya